MHickey2/EssenChelle-Oils/README.md

 - The Logo and Site Title:

-The logo was the first asset I created in Logo maker it depicts a simple female image with the main colours displayed in the site.
+The logo was the first asset I created in Logo maker, it depicts a simple female face image using the main colours displayed in the site.
 The Logo includes the name of the site, so the logo is synonomous with the brand.
 Using the name in the logo meant I had a readymade image for the packaging of the products in the range.
 The image relates to the area of health and Beauty, as essential oils are strongly related to the promotion of health and beauty benefits.

 <br>